ppgorecki/TDPClusters/README.md

 outpufiles:fgreedy.log;fgreedy.tsv
 ```

-Here, `-T4` sets the global running time to 4 seconds.
-The inferred k-separator has the size of 23 and the detailed clustering with separator is in the default output file [fgreedy.tsv](data/fgreedy.tsv).
+Here, the global running time is set to 4 seconds using `-T4`.
+The inferred k-separator has a size of 23 and the detailed clustering with separator is available in the default output file [fgreedy.tsv](data/fgreedy.tsv).
+For more advanced usage, refer to additional sections.

-To visualize the output from [fgreedy.tsv](data/fgreedy.tsv) in a browser use `pl3d.py` from `plot` directory.
+To interactively visualize the output from [fgreedy.tsv](data/fgreedy.tsv) in a browser use `pl3d.py` from the `plot` directory.
 ```
 python3 ../plot/pl3d.py
 ```